godotengine/godot-docs/classes/class_staticbody2d.rst

 They have extra functionalities to move and affect other bodies:

-\ **Static transform change:** Static bodies can be moved by animation or script.
+\ **Static transform change:** Static bodies *can* be moved by animation or script.
 In this case, they are just teleported and don't affect other bodies on their path.
+Use :ref:`AnimatableBody2D<class_AnimatableBody2D>` instead of **StaticBody2D** if you need a moving static body that affects other bodies on its path.

 \ **Constant velocity:** When :ref:`constant_linear_velocity<class_StaticBody2D_property_constant_linear_velocity>` or :ref:`constant_angular_velocity<class_StaticBody2D_property_constant_angular_velocity>` is set, static bodies don't move themselves but affect touching bodies as if they were moving.
 This is useful for simulating conveyor belts or conveyor wheels.